Skip to main content

 If the family unit in the above point pays tax jointly, the other parent will not have to list children in common with income of more than 1,800 euros presenting a joint tax return with the other member of the couple.

-If the family unit in the previous point does not pay taxes jointly and the children with incomes greater than 1,800 euros do not file an individual return either, the other parent will link the children by entering the code "D" in the "Linkage" box of their return.
+If the family unit in the previous point does not pay taxes jointly and the children with incomes over 1,800 euros do not file an individual return, the other parent will relate the children by entering the code "D" in the "Relationship" box of their return.

 • DEATH OF ONE OF THE PARENTS